multimodal-consistency-reasoning/Multimodal-Consistency-Reasoning-Framework-for-Fake-News-Detection/README.md

 - Per-model accuracy and macro-F1 comparison (RoBERTa+ResNet50, CLIP, XGBoost, Learned Fusion)
 - Confusion matrices for each model
 - Consistency score distributions and threshold-vs-accuracy analysis
-- An ablation table isolating the contribution of OCR and metadata signals
+- A component-wise performance breakdown isolating the individual contribution of each evidence branch (semantic, OCR, metadata) prior to fusion

 ## 📝 Notes

 - Random seeds are fixed (`SEED = 42`) throughout for reproducibility.
 - Class imbalance is handled via balanced class weighting in the loss function.
 - This repository accompanies a research paper on multimodal consistency reasoning for fake news detection; figure-generation cells are included for publication-quality plots.
+- All reported results are obtained on a held-out validation split used during training; no independently held-out test partition is currently reserved (see the paper's Limitations section).

 ## 📜 License